 Each site requires a separate match number ranking.
 If accepted to interview at both internship placements, two separate interviews may occur - one for the Bronx and one for Dutchess County, with the ability to have an open application in both programs but interview with only one.
-Interviews are held in January via Zoom due to COVID-19.
-Zoom interviews will still be separated by program area (Bronx and Dutchess County).
+Interviews are held remotely in January.